 - Two airports: Tenerife South and North.
-Direct UK flights, four hours, year round.
+Direct UK flights, from 4 hours, year round.

-- Sunny south coast for golden beaches, watersports, lively resorts towns, luxury hotels, and holiday villas and apartments.
+- Sunny south coast for golden beaches, watersports, lively resorts towns.

-- Slightly cooler north west coast for dramatic, lava beaches; lush countryside, and bustling Puerto de la Cruz.
+- North west coast for volcanic beaches, lush countryside, and Puerto de la Cruz.

 - Walking, hiking and stargazing in Teide National Park.

-- The historic and cultured south coast capital, Santa Cruz.
+- The historic and cultured capital, Santa Cruz.